Toko Ekambi scores for Lyon, Simon shines as Nantes hold Nimes | Goal.com

 Toko Ekambi scores for Lyon, Simon shines as Nantes hold Nimes

-Karl Toko Ekambi found the back of the net as Lyon hold Marseille in Sunday’s Ligue 1 game at Stade Orange Velodrome.
+Karl Toko Ekambi found the back of the net as Lyon held Marseille in Sunday’s Ligue 1 game at Stade Orange Velodrome.

 The Cameroon international made his 23rd league start in the encounter, pairing Memphis Depay and Zimbabwe forward Tino Kadewere in the attack.